rohanmistry231/Python-Interview-Preparation/Python Coding Pattern Interview Questions with Ans/Python Star & Number Pattern Coding Interview Questions/README.md

-# Python Patterns Interview Questions
+# Python Star & Number Patterns Interview Questions

 This README provides **100 Python pattern questions** designed for AI/ML students preparing for technical interviews.
 The questions focus on printing patterns (e.g., stars, numbers, characters) commonly asked in Python coding interviews.
 They are categorized into **Basic**, **Intermediate**, and **Advanced** levels, covering a range of pattern types like pyramids, triangles, diamonds, and more complex designs.
 Each question includes a problem statement, with the solution hidden in a `<details>` tag to encourage users to attempt the problem before viewing the answer.
 This format supports hands-on practice and aligns with interview preparation for AI/ML roles.